VIB-PSB/MINI-AC/README.md

 * **locus-based**: strategy where the neighboring sequences within a pre-defined window of each locus, and introns are considered for motif mapping.
 It only captures the proximal ACRs of the input dataset within the pre-defined window, which can lead to missing distal ACRs in species with long intergenic regions and distal regulatory elements.
 However, it has the advantage of having a higher density of TFBS, which are mostly located close to the genes.
 The locus-based mode uses a "medium" non-coding genomic space, which corresponds, for each locus in the genome, to the 5kb upstream of the translation start site, the 1kb downstream of the translation end site, and the introns.
 However, for maize (but not for Arabidopsis; see publication), we generated two additional motif mapping files for the locus-based mode, that cover "large" (15kb upstream of the translation start site, the 2.5kb downstream of the translation end site, and the introns), and "small" (1kb upstream of the translation start site, the 1kb downstream of the translation end site, and the introns) non-coding genomic spaces.
 To use these files, check  the instructions [here](docs/configuration_pipeline.md).

-A detailed overview of the necessary input files and expected output files can be found [here](example).
+A detailed overview of the necessary input files and expected output files can be found in this [example](example), done on **maize V4 with the genome-wide mode**, and using as input a single-cell-derived ACR dataset of mesophyll and bundle sheath.

 ## **Inputs**